vinirossa/software-engineering/design-patterns.md

 Alter an object's behavior when its state changes, machines with no memory.

-> The state is not an enum or property, it is the own object.
+> The state is not an enum or property, it is an object.
 Therefore, it replaces a conditional with polymorphism.

 ### Observer